OlivierLD/ROB/raspberry-sailor/RaspberryPythonServers/README.md

   - Setup: <https://learn.adafruit.com/circuitpython-on-raspberrypi-linux/installing-circuitpython-on-raspberry-pi>

 ### Example 5, Python Sensor (ZDA), Python Actuator (CacheForwarder), NMEA-Multiplexer
 Inspired by the NMEA2000 network concept.
+Plug in any sensor, plug in any actuator.
-We read a Python TCP sensor (producing ZDA sentences here, for the example), and pushing them using a CacheForwarder to a Python Actuator (spitting out the position and dat on the terminal) acting as an MFD.
+We read a Python TCP sensor (producing ZDA sentences here, for the example), and pushing them using a CacheForwarder to a Python Actuator (spitting out the position and date on the terminal) acting as an MFD.

 See the script `test.server.sh` in the `scripts` directory.